- Worksheet Sessions

-- All assignments must be handed in on time, unless you have a compelling reason and let me know at least 72 hours in advance.
+- Assignments must be handed in on time, unless you have a compelling reason and let me know > 72 hours in advance.

 The primary goal of this course is for you to enhance your pen-and-paper problem solving skills for computer science applications.
 An important component to solving problems is working with your peers: communicating your strategies and using mathematical arguments to support your solutions.

 Learning ObjectivesBy the end of this course, you will be able to:

 - Use mathematical notation for basic mathematical objects such as sets and functions correctly and appropriately.